linkedin/css-blocks/packages/@css-blocks/website/src/markdown/0_getting-started/1_the-build.md

 > 💡 **Feature Note: Template Integrations**
 >
 > Each integration implements a slightly different API.
-Ex: JSX lets you `import` Block files, whereas Ember looks for, through filesystem convention, a `stylesheet.block.css` alongside every component template.
+Ex: JSX lets you `import` Block files, whereas the Ember integration looks for, through filesystem convention, a default stylesheet corresponding to every component template.

 However, whatever the template implementation happens to be, it should feel as though you're interfacing with regular CSS on the platform.
-For example, in Glimmer you simply write the classes and states exactly as you would expect to when working with a typical stylesheet:
+For example, in Ember you simply write the classes and states exactly as you would expect to when working with a typical stylesheet:

 ```css
 :scope                { /* ... */ }